TurjoyDas/The-Big-Three-A-Comparative-Sentiment-and-Review-Analysis-of-Naruto-One-Piece-and-Bleach/README.md

-#  Big Three Anime NLP — The Extraordinary Analysis
+#  Big Three Anime NLP — Comparative Review & Sentiment Analysis

 > **How fan sentiment and topics differ across Naruto (incl.
 Shippuden), One Piece, and Bleach (incl.
 TYBW Part 1 & 2) — and where text sentiment clashes with numeric scores.**